hoangnguyen578/MSP432-Launchpad-Firmware/README.md

 To program the firmware, follow these steps:
 1. Plug the XDS110 debug probe into your computer.
 Make sure that you only have one XDS110 class debug probe plugged in.
-The xdsdfu program will attempt to flash the first XDS110 debug probe it finds.2.
-Run the following two commands from directory with xdsdfu: xdsdfu -m xdsdfu -f XDS_ORG.bin -r
+The xdsdfu program will attempt to flash the first XDS110 debug probe it finds.
+2. Run the following two commands from directory with xdsdfu: xdsdfu -m xdsdfu -f XDS_ORG.bin -r